desmos-labs/primer/phase-6/edit-post.md

 With version `v0.12.0` we've implemented the ability for users to edit posts' attachments and polls.

-## Editing your first attachment post
+## Editing your first post with some attachments and a poll
 ### Creating the post
 Before editing a post and its attachments and poll data, we need to create one.
 You can do so by running the following command: